guillaumegautier/cobblestone/README.md

 # Cobblestone
-### Cobblestone is a Jekyll starter framework, based on Bootstrap
+### Cobblestone is a Jekyll/Sass starter framework, based on Bootstrap.
+Made with love by Guillaume Gautier.

+## Log

+**09062016**
+- Updated 'Combatproof mixins' to v1.6
+- Switched to Gulp instead of separated jekyll and sass commands

 ## Features
 #### Normalize
 Normalize CSS by [Nicolas Gallagher](http://github.com/necolas/)
 #### Typography
 Basic typography settings
 #### Grid
-Bootstrap inspired grid with customizable breakpoints
+Bootstrap inspired grid with customizable breakpoints and other options
 #### Mixins
-Improved set of mixins : Combatproof mixins 1.4
+Improved set of mixins : Combatproof mixins
 #### Variables
 Where you can specify grid gutters, grid breakpoints, margin unit, main fonts and colors.